University of the People review and FAQ

 What is the University of the People: the ultimate review and FAQ on UoPeople, i.e. the biggest diploma mill in the world

-This website is a comprehensive review as well as a list of FAQ on the University of the People (www.uopeople.edu), an online for-profit Israeli diploma mill that bills itself as a non-profit American university in California.
-Just like any diploma mill, if you go to their alleged current address "595 E. Colorado Boulevard.
-Suite 623 Pasadena, CA 91101, USA" you won't see any "universities"; you will find a hidden PO box (under the desk) in a shared office instead, which they rent from loopnet.com/Listing/595-E-Colorado-Blvd-Pasadena-CA/4109015/ and which you can rent yourself — yes, you can get UoPeople's address too.
-The same goes for the two different previous PO boxes used by UoPeople.
-In other words, you can't visit this "university", simply because it doesn't exist, unless you consider a constantly-changing $80 PO box as a university.
-And if you try to phone them, things don't get better: it is just a dummy voicemail service running on a virtual phone number, and they have no real US landlines, or mobile phone lines, whatsoever.
-Curiously, UoPeople claimed it to be a real phone number managed by real people for a very long time, but after reading this page, and after six years, they finally admitted that it is a "voice message service".
-However, why a self-described university should have a throwaway "voice message service" number instead of a real landline, remains a mystery.
+This website provides a comprehensive review and FAQ list on the University of the People (www.uopeople.edu), an online for-profit Israeli diploma mill that bills itself as a non-profit American university in California.
+Just like any diploma mill, if you visit their alleged current address, "595 E. Colorado Boulevard, Suite 623, Pasadena, CA 91101, USA" you won't see any "university"; instead, you will find a hidden PO box (under the desk) in a shared office, which they rent from loopnet.com/Listing/595-E-Colorado-Blvd-Pasadena-CA/4109015/ and which you can rent yourself: yes, you can get UoPeople's address too.
+The same goes for the two different PO boxes previously used by UoPeople.
+In other words, you can't visit this "university" simply because it doesn't exist, unless you consider a constantly changing $80 PO box a university.
+And if you try to call them, things don't get any better: it is just a dummy voicemail service running on a virtual phone number, and they have no real U.S. landlines or mobile phone lines whatsoever.
+Curiously, UoPeople claimed for a very long time that it was a real phone number managed by real people.
+However, after reading this page and after six years, they finally admitted that it is a "voice message service".
+But why would a self-described university have a throwaway "voice message service" number instead of a real landline?
+That remains a mystery.

-The reality is the University of the People transfers credits from other similar pseudo diploma mills.
-Besides, it attributes credits to some super-easy online courses from sophia.org or coursera.org, which don't even have a real exam.
-You can even use "promo codes" to buy credits from sophia.org, just like a supermarket; these promo codes are often distributed through multi-level marketing schemes.
+The reality is that the University of the People transfers credits from other similar pseudo-diploma mills.
+Moreover, it attributes credits to some super-easy online courses from sophia.org or coursera.org, which don't even have real exams.
+You can even use "promo codes" to buy credits from Sophia.org, just like at a supermarket.
+These promo codes are often distributed through multi-level marketing schemes.

 More importantly, you can use ChatGPT or any other free AI service to write every assignment, essay, journal entry, forum post, you name it.
-You can just copy-paste any response by ChatGPT and you are done.
-You don't even have to delete sentences like "As an AI model, I can't answer this question but…" because the text will be accepted.
-Everyone at the University of the People, including the teachers, uses ChatGPT.
-Basically, you are buying a degree by filling out forms thanks to ChatGPT.
+You can simply copy and paste any response from ChatGPT, and you are done.
+You don't even have to delete sentences like "As an AI model, I can't answer this question, but…" because the text will still be accepted.
+Everyone at the University of the People, including the self-described "teachers", uses ChatGPT.
+Essentially, you are buying a degree by filling out forms with the help of ChatGPT.

 UoPeople.edu undergraduate and graduate admission requirements and acceptance rate: 100% or more